aporeto-inc/gaia/doc/documentation.md

 Selectors contains the tag expression that an a processing unit must match in order to implement this particular service.

+#### `trustedCertificateAuthorities (string)`

+PEM encoded Certificate Authorities to trust when additional hops are needed.
+It must be set if the service must reach a Service marked as `external` or must go through an additional TLS termination point like a L7 Load Balancer.

 #### `type (enum)`